fredhutchio/tfcb_2019/software/README.md

 ### GitHub Account

 If you do not already have one, please register for a [GitHub account](https://github.com).
 Please note that your name and email will be publicly visible through GitHub by default, but more information on controlling privacy settings can be found [here](https://help.github.com/en/articles/setting-your-commit-email-address).

+**Please share your GitHub username with us [here](https://docs.google.com/forms/d/e/1FAIpQLSdtlewc-Py9BZ33_Kgi-u2d2ilHYEDEYniwKVjW8mIp508r8A/viewform?usp=sf_link) so we can add you to GitHub classroom (used for homework submission).**

 ### GitHub Desktop App